bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m just going to use a for loop here to loop through the elements of the form, and set the value back to empty.
-For, here\'s my for loop.
+I&apos;m just going to use a for loop here to loop through the elements of the form, and set the value back to empty.
+For, here&apos;s my for loop.
-For, and I\'m going to have just a counter variable, var **i** equals zero, while **i** is less than **detailsForm.length; i++,** there we go.
+For, and I&apos;m going to have just a counter variable, var **i** equals zero, while **i** is less than **detailsForm.length; i++,** there we go.
 That loop is going to go through **detailsForm**.

 Remember, **detailsForm** is going to get everything inside of **detailsForm** there.
-Then what I can do in here is I can very easily say, **detailsForm.elements\[i\].value = "";** We\'re going to go through the **detailsForm**.
-I starts at zero, and the first time through the form, it\'s going to say, \"Get Element 0 from that form and set its value to empty.\" Then we\'re going to increment **i** from zero to one, and if there\'s more than one element in the form, then we\'re going to go through and do that again for Element 1, setting its value to zero.
-We\'re going to do that for each element in the form until the form is completely cleared out.
-It\'s just a very simple for loop that\'s going to loop through and clear out each of the elements in that form.
-We\'ve taken care of the first two items on our list.
+Then what I can do in here is I can very easily say, **detailsForm.elements&lbrack;i&rbrack;.value = "";** We&apos;re going to go through the **detailsForm**.
+I starts at zero, and the first time through the form, it&apos;s going to say, &quot;Get Element 0 from that form and set its value to empty.&quot; Then we&apos;re going to increment **i** from zero to one, and if there&apos;s more than one element in the form, then we&apos;re going to go through and do that again for Element 1, setting its value to zero.
+We&apos;re going to do that for each element in the form until the form is completely cleared out.
+It&apos;s just a very simple for loop that&apos;s going to loop through and clear out each of the elements in that form.
+We&apos;ve taken care of the first two items on our list.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 704.
 (3xx) ~~~~~~~~~~~~-->